Mumbai: MHADA goes the builder way, sells on built-up area

-In blatant violation of norms specifying that all homes should be sold only on carpet area, the housing body has published advertisements in which the prices of flats, which will be put up for lottery, are based on the built-up area; MHADA chief S S Zende claims he didn’t even know the ad had mentioned built-up area.
+In blatant violation of norms specifying that all homes should be sold only on carpet area, MHADA has published ads in which the prices of flats, which will be put up for lottery, are based on the built-up area

 State housing body MHADA seems to have taken a leaf out of the private builders’ book.
 In its latest advertisement inviting people to apply for its much-awaited housing lottery, the housing body has, like last year, published built-up areas.
 And if one were to calculate the cost of the flats using the rates provided by MHADA’s chief, all homes are priced very close to the cost of built-up areas.